Smethwick Council House: History

 After a local board of health was established in the town in 1856, it commissioned the "public buildings" for the town.
 This structure, which was designed by Yeoville Thomason in the Gothic style, was erected on the west side of the High Street and completed in 1867.
 After significant population growth, largely associated with new engineering businesses being formed in the town, the area became an urban district in 1894 and a municipal borough in 1899.
 In this context the new civic leaders decided to procure a new civic building: the site they selected was open land further south along the High Street on the east side.

 The foundation stone for the new building was laid by the mayor on 2 November 1905.
 It was designed by Smethwick-based architect Frederick J. Gill in the Baroque style, built in red brick with some buff terracotta facings by John Dallow and Sons at a cost of £17,000 and was officially opened by the mayor on 19 June 1907.
 The design involved a symmetrical main frontage with fifteen bays facing onto the High Street; the central section of three bays, which slightly projected forward and was buff terracotta faced, featured a full-height tetrastyle portico with an arched entrance on the ground floor and sash windows on the first floor flanked by Ionic order columns supporting an entablature inscribed with the words "Council House" together with a modillioned pediment containing an oculus in the tympanum.
 The penultimate bays of each of the wings, which also projected forward and were also buff terracotta faced, featured sash windows on the first floor flanked by Ionic order pilasters supporting segmental pediments.
 At roof level there is a cornice, a parapet and a clock tower with a cupola.
-The clock was manufactured by Smith of Derby Group and the bells were made by John Taylor & Co of Loughborough.
+The clock was manufactured by Smith of Derby Group and the three bells were made by John Taylor & Co of Loughborough.
 Internally, the principal room was the council chamber, which was furnished with busts and paintings.